HAYD323/Dynamicyield-data-feed-parse-tester/Readme.md

-# This is a app to test dynamic yield data feed parsing js locally
+# This is a app to test dynamic yield data feed parsing js locally and sends the output json to logs/log.json

 ### To install the npm requried packages:
 ```